zzhangjii/learning-library/workshops/on-prem-wls-to-accs/LabGuide400.md

 - Identity the Public IP address in this service instance.

 - Direct your browser to the URL http://LB_PUBLIC_IP/AlphaProductCatalog/products.jsp.
-Verify that the Petstore application was successfully deployed to Oracle Cloud.
+Verify that the AlphaProductCatalog application was successfully deployed to Oracle Cloud.

   ![](images/400/400_2_4_1.png)